martinezeth/us-cc/README.md

 - Address any remaining issues
 - Deploy application for final testing

-## How to Contribute
-Contributions to the USCC project are welcome.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to submit pull requests, report issues, or suggest enhancements.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.